 Test a small amount on your wrist or other safe areas to make sure it spreads and sticks to your skin comfortably.
-It will confirm whether the solution is ready to apply on the other parts of your skin.
+It will confirm whether the solution is ready to apply to the other parts of your skin.

 Get an applicator, a thin flat stick that you can get from most cosmetic stores (Popsicle sticks work too!).

 If your product does not have strips, you can make your own by cutting small pieces from any muslin or cotton fabric to use as strips.

 I’m including this step mostly for clarity and understanding the process.
 Almost all products marketed as hair removal wax for women should have these items in the pack.

 Apply the strip (wax side down) on the area you want to wax.
 Smooth down the piece towards the direction of the hair growth.